bakana808/octogon-tool/README.md

 start server with `python client.py`

+intended for use with the "browser source" source in OBS:
-connect to `localhost:8000` for the matchmaking overlay.
+- connect to `localhost:8000` for a matchmaking overlay.

-connect to `localhost:8000/countdown` for the countdown overlay.
+- connect to `localhost:8000/countdown` for a countdown overlay.
+- connect to `localhost:8000/bracket` for a bracket overlay.

+## Customization

-stylesheet located in `style.css`.
+stylesheet located in `style.css`. (beware: it is messy)